z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 ```

 This sets the centre tile's entry in the memory map containing the tiles to be
 displayed.
-The ball appears in the middle of the 9x9 grid of 16x16 tiles, just
+The ball appears in the middle of the 9x9 grid of 16x16 pixel tiles,
-as before.
+just as before.

 However, the function _BIFROSTH_drawTileH(line, col, tile_index)_ works
 differently.
 Firstly, it updates the screen directly.
 It doesn't work by setting